Choice of business entity

 Both Chinese domestic and foreign investors increasingly are using M&A transactions to establish or expand their Chinese operations.

-The Minister of Finance (MoF) and the SAT jointly released several circulars that address the CIT treatment for six forms of restructuring transactions, namely, change in legal form, debt restructuring, equity acquisition, assets acquisition, merger, and spin-off.
+The MoF and the STA jointly released several circulars that address the CIT treatment for six forms of restructuring transactions, namely, change in legal form, debt restructuring, equity acquisition, assets acquisition, merger, and spin-off.
 The general principle is that enterprises undergoing corporate restructuring should recognise the gain/loss from the transfer of relevant assets/equity at fair value when the transaction takes place.
 However, if certain prescribed conditions are satisfied, the parties involved could opt for special tax treatments, which are essentially tax deferral tax treatment.
 In other words, recognition of gain/loss of the transferor from transfer of assets/equity can be deferred with respect to the equity-payment portion; and the transferee may take over the transferor’s tax basis of the acquired assets/equity.
 Such special tax treatments are only available to a very few specific types of cross-border transactions.

 Development of the Foreign Account Tax Compliance Act (FATCA) in China